Revolution (Coldrain song): Music video

-The music video for "Revolution" was released over a whole month after the singles release, being released on 25 January 2019, and was directed by Koh Yamada.
+The music video for "Revolution" was released over a whole month after the single's release, being released on 25 January 2019, and was directed by Koh Yamada.

 The music video takes homage to "In the End" by Linkin Park.
 Visual and stylistic references are shown throughout as the band play the song in a desert, intertwined with a dark setting with a visible decaying tree in the background.
 In the climax, the sun would drop down on the band, draining life from their surroundings and making the performing band turn into dust as the song ends.

-As of January 2023, the music video for "Revolution" has over 2.5 million views on YouTube.
+As of October 2024, the music video for "Revolution" has over 3 million views on YouTube.